CRANE VIEWING LOCATIONS

 **CR 70 (Morgan Bottom Rd) – Drive west on US Hwy 40 for 18.4 miles.
 Make a slight right turn onto Routt County Road 70 (also known as Morgan Bottom Road).
 If you go over the railroad tracks on US Hwy 40, you have gone a little too far.
 RCR 70 is a gravel road.
 Cranes have been seen all along this road, mainly near the wheat field next to the driveway of the TS Jost Ranch (12565 CR 70) and in the rye field south of CR 80 on the Flanders Ranch (slightly west of where CR 70 joins CR 80) and where the road bends sharply to the south.
-This road is a prime location for viewing pronghorn antelope, deer and elk, as well as cranes, both morning and evening.
+This road is a prime area for viewing pronghorn antelope, deer and elk, as well as cranes, both morning and evening.

-**Hayden “Speedway” – Drive west on US Hwy 40 to the Town of Hayden.
+**Hayden “Speedway” & CR 37 – Drive west on US Hwy 40 to the Town of Hayden.
 Turn left at Poplar Street (24.5 miles from Steamboat).
 Poplar St. becomes CR 53 after passing the Routt County Fairgrounds.
 Continue on CR 53 past the “speedway” (a bunch of old tires and a dirt track) to the ‘T’ intersection with CR 37.
-Turn left and look for cranes in all the adjacent fields (especially the cut wheat fields) along this road for several miles (it becomes the Haul Road).
-If you don’t see many cranes in this direction, try heading back the other direction toward CR 53 and continue for ¼ to ½ mile and look back to the east of the road.
+Turn left and look for cranes in all the adjacent fields (especially the cut wheat fields to the south) along this road for 1-2 miles (it becomes the Haul Road).
+Turn right on to CR 37 and look for cranes in the wheat fields along CR 37.

 69A – Drive west on US Hwy 40 for 21.2 miles.
 You will pass the Hayden Station Power Plant and the Yampa Valley Regional Airport.
 Take the first right turn (north) after the airport sign onto CR 69.
 Proceed less than 1⁄4 mile and turn left (north) onto CR 69A.
 Drive to the end of the road.
 Look for cranes in the wheat field to the east just before you get to the parking area.
 Walk to the viewing pad somewhat hidden in trees.
 Look north and west in the fields near the Yampa River.
-(Best at sunrise & sunset when the cranes are flying to and from their roost sites in the river, but cranes are sometimes seen at other times of the day as well).
+(Best at sunrise & sunset when the cranes are flying to and from their roost sites in the river, but cranes are seen at other times of the day as well).

-Yampa River State Wildlife Area – – Located south off of Highway 40 near the western border of Routt County.
+Yampa River State Wildlife Area – Located south off of Highway 40 near the western border of Routt County.
 There are several entrances to this State Wildlife Area where cranes have been seen sporadically.
 The eastern-most entrance is just west of mile marker 102 and across from the rest area.
 Cranes have also been seen along Hwy 40 near mile marker 104 in the fields to the south (there are no large pull-offs on this section of Hwy 40).